Staying empowered can help you continue moving forward

 What does your “new normal” look like, and what can you do now that will make you happy?

-Becoming empowered, supported, and involved is key to taking back control and living a proactive, fulfilling life once again.
-Find an organization like Myositis Support and Understanding (MSU) that will validate your experiences while encouraging you to become an active participant in your positive journey with Myositis.
-Ways to become involved include connecting with others in your community, finding activities that make you happy, working on advocacy efforts, sharing information, and making your voice heard.
+Ways to become involved include connecting with others in your community, participating in a research study or clinical trial, finding activities that make you happy, working on advocacy efforts, sharing information, and making your voice heard.
 By being involved, you become empowered and begin to see your own strength, courage, and worth.
 Having a purpose once again will help you continue to move forward.

 Find new interests, hobbies, and distractions